 S&P Fitch Ratings

 Synchrony Financial

 Senior unsecured debt BBB- BBB-

+Subordinated unsecured debt BB+ BB+

 Preferred stock BB- B+

-Outlook for Synchrony Financial senior unsecured debt Stable Stable
+Outlook for Synchrony Financial Stable Positive

 Synchrony Bank

 Senior unsecured debt BBB BBB-

-Outlook for Synchrony Bank senior unsecured debt Stable Stable
+Outlook for Synchrony Bank Stable Positive

-In addition, certain of the asset-backed securities issued by SYNCT and SYNIT are rated by Fitch, S&P and/or Moody's.
+In addition, certain of the asset-backed securities issued by SYNIT are rated by Fitch, S&P and/or Moody's.
 A credit rating is not a recommendation to buy, sell or hold securities, may be subject to revision or withdrawal at any time by the assigning rating organization, and each rating should be evaluated independently of any other rating.
 Downgrades in these credit ratings could materially increase the cost of our funding from, and restrict our access to, the capital markets.